Become a WC Tutor

 As the above quotes indicate, tutors find this work to be rewarding for a number a reasons: working across the disciplines, the intellectual engagement of tutoring, the collaboration, professional development around tutoring and writing, and the community!
 We have a vibrant and diverse tutoring community that participates in on-going professional development activities.
 This work is generative, creative, and an excellent opportunity for students interested in communication, writing, education, and collaborative learning.

 - After completing the tutor training course (once hired), tutors are required to attend 3 staff meetings a semester (plus the required first and final semester meetings).
-Staff meetings are usually at 5:30-6:30pm, on varying week nights.
+Staff meetings are usually at 5:30-6:30pm ET, on varying week nights.
 During these meetings, as a group, we discuss tutoring pedagogy and practice, workshop a variety of sample student writing, and reflect on tutoring experiences.
 Staff meetings deepen and extend the introduction to basic tutoring pedagogy and practice covered in WRIT 2101 (tutor training).

 - Tutors get paid an hourly rate, and there is often the bonus of good free food at most events.

 The Cornell Writing Centers have an instagram, facebook, and twitter account, as a method for promoting and connecting with writers across campus.
 We hire 1-2 trained Writing Center Tutors to run our social media for one academic year.
 Social media interns must regularly meet with Dr. Kate Navickas to plan and develop content and discuss different promotion strategies.
 This position offers the opportunity to gain some communication and promotion skills as well as to develop creative and engaging content.
 Typically, interns work .5-1 hours per week.

 - Requirements: Applicants must be trained Cornell Writing Center tutors to apply.

 - To apply: email Kate Navickas, email@example.com, with an explanation of your interest in the work and a resume.